debajyotidasgupta/raft-consensus/README.md

 ### Setting DEBUG level
 _In order to obtain logs regarding the execution of Raft algorithm you need to set DEBUG variable as 1 inside raft/raft.go_
-_Similarly if you do not wish to see huge logs and just see the outputs of execution you can set the DEBUG level to 0_
+_Similarly if you do not wish to see huge logs and just see the outputs of execution you can set the DEBUG level to 0 (recommended)_

-- [ ] Include details about git clone and running after unzipping submission
-- [ ] Installing dependencies
-- [ ] Set `DEBUG` and any other **_SECRET KEY_**

 <!-- USAGE EXAMPLES -->

 ## Usage

-Use this space to show useful examples of how a project can be used.
-Additional screenshots, code examples and demos work well in this space.
-You may also link to more resources.

-- [ ] Write about main.go
+Once the local copy of the project has been setup, follow these steps to interact with the system and run tests on the system

 ### User interaction with the system